egarim/devexpress-ai-chat-samples/README.md

 ## Implementation Details

-This example adds the `DxAIChat` in an application, customizes its settings and integrate it into WinForms, WPF, and .NET MAUI applications.
+This example adds the `DxAIChat` in a Blazor application, customizes its settings and integrates it into WinForms, WPF, and .NET MAUI applications.

 ### Register AI Service